Manage Remote File System

 - Click Add (displays dialog).

-- Mount Point
+- Enter details:- Mount Point

 - File System Type drop-down, select SSHFS.